 Dance performance/choreography is a 57-credit major in dance.
-This major requires specialized instruction in dance forms that range from modern/contemporary dance, jazz, tap and ballet, to sacred dance.
+This major requires specialized instruction in dance forms that range from modern/contemporary dance, jazz, tap, ballet, hip hop to sacred dance.
 The concentration prepares student for professional careers in dance or graduate school.